 'host.rc'.
 Other host specific stuff includes the NNTPServer definition (for the newsReader).
 There may be more in the future.

-(however, using ghostscript, you can print graphics on the others as well).
+(however, using ghostscript, you can print graphics on the other printers as well).

 Printers directly supported are: